dotvezz/go-chat/README.md

 The server can be run in a few ways

+- `go install github.com/dotvezz/go-chat/cmd/server`
+  - This installs a binary called `server` to your `$GOPATH/bin` directory
 - Clone this repository and `go run go-chat/cmd/server/main.go`
 - Clone this repository and build `go-chat/cmd/server/main.go`